 Spring season means everything green decides to grow again.
-And with that comes the endless task of yard work.
+And with that comes the endless task of yard work and clearing out brush or cutting grass.
 We all know that there are many different tools you need to keep a yard or property looking its best.
-One of the most important tools after the lawn mower is a hedge trimmer.
+Whether it’s a great brush cutter, a garden dump cart, or a simple rake.
+But anyone looking to keep their yard neat looking knows that one of the most important tools after the lawn mower is a hedge trimmer.

 There are many different kinds of hedge trimmers on the market and one option you may be considering is a battery powered hedge trimmer.
 There may be a few reasons why you’re looking for a cordless, battery powered hedge trimmer instead of a corded hedge trimmer.